 Beginners Acting Lab

 This comprehensive lab is an excellent start or refresher for the beginner adult actor.
 Explore acting exercises and techniques to develop your basic understanding of how to deliver a compelling and truthful performance.
 Students will be introduced to fundamentals of the Atlantic Technique through the exploration of scenes or monologues.
 Improve your communication, public speaking, and presentation skills.
 No prior experience is necessary.
 Open Registration.
-Now remote via the zoom platform.

-Technique Lab I | Sold Out!
+SOLD OUT! | Technique Lab I

 An 8 week introduction to the Atlantic Technique.
 Learn how to analyze a scene, play the action truthfully, and maintain an emotional connection to your scene partner.
 Together this results in strong and compelling performance choices.
 Exercises will be drawn from Script Analysis and Moment Lab, two fundamental classes in the Atlantic training.
 Outside rehearsal time is required between the weekly classes.
 Application and interview required.
-Now remote via the zoom platform.

 Technique Lab II

-Advanced Scene Study in 8 weeks building upon the skills developed in Technique Lab I (LVL I).
+This advanced Scene Study in 8 weeks builds upon the skills developed in Technique Lab I (LVL I).
 Actors in this advanced technique class will expand their understanding and implementation of the Atlantic Technique by taking a deep dive into longer scene work and play analysis.
 Actors will work to strengthen their relationship to a play through extensive analytic work designed to bring greater specificity to their choices.
 Focus will be on integrating analytic skills with an emphasis on moment-to-moment stamina, and working with the teachers as a director.
 Outside rehearsal time is required between the weekly classes.

 Pre-Requisite: Successful completion of LVL I, Summer Intensive, or Spring Comprehensive, and a teacher recommendation required.